About Lisa Ohlin

 From the beginning, there was canvas and color.
 Soon I found the medium too confining and turned to film.

-As of 2016, I have made five feature films, TV movies, several TV series, theatre productions, short films and commercials.
+As of 2018, I have made five feature films, TV movies, crime series, several mini-series, theatre productions, short films and commercials.

 I tell stories about characters.
 Often I find my heroes in the midst of a crisis.
 It might be the soldier returning home, the recent widower, the housewife left behind by her husband, the stripper losing her mother, or the alcoholic facing his last days on earth.
 I search for stories that bring us closer to who we really are and who we want to be.